snap-cycle/SnapCycle/detection/train/description.md

 # Understanding Training

 ### Training Description
 * We are using a google colab file to train the model as it offers a GPU for free.
 This is because we need a CUDA enabled GPU to train on GPU, and intel is not CUDA compatible.
+However, colab has a cooldown so use it wisely.
 * Two datasets are used. **train** trains the model, **valid** tests the strength of model during training.
 * Optionally, a third dataset called test can be used to test the strength after the training.
 * Dataset we are using is available at https://universe.roboflow.com/snapcycle/snapcycle/dataset/1